Brinfer/LaTeX-template/README.md

 - _frontPage.sty_ file providing a cover page, by overriding the `\maketitle` command in the __LaTeX__ document.
 This one can be customized by passing different options during their import
 - _latexmkrc_ file automating the PDF generation.
 The PDF file is generated in the _output_ folder, the auxiliary files, produced during the construction of the PDF are in the _build_ folder, and can be deleted without problem.

-For more details about the possible options, please refer to the [Wiki](https://github.com/Brinfer/LaTeX-template/wiki)
+For more details about the possible options, please refer to the [documentation in the template](https://github.com/Brinfer/LaTeX-template/releases/latest/download/TemplateLatex.pdf)

 ## Getting started